 Elections are properly made only if the exchange agent actually receives a properly completed cash election and transmittal form by the election deadline, accompanied by the certificate representing the shares of USF common stock as to which the cash election is being made or, in the case of USF stockholders whose shares are held in book-entry form, you must instruct your broker, dealer, bank or other financial institution that holds the shares to make an election on your behalf by transferring the shares to an account established by the exchange agent for this purpose at Depository Trust Company, or DTC, and transmitting a message through DTC to the exchange agent setting forth your election with respect to your shares of USF common stock.
 You have the right to change or revoke your election anytime before 4:00 p.m., New York, New York time, on the election deadline.
 To change your election, you should submit to the exchange agent a properly completed and signed revised cash election and transmittal form or if your shares are held in book-entry form, you should cause a new message with revised election information to be transferred through DTC to the exchange agent for receipt by the exchange agent prior to the election deadline.
-To revoke your election, you should submit to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent withdrawing shares previously deposited and specifying the name and number of the account at DTC to be credited for receipt by the exchange agent prior to the election deadline.
+To revoke your election, you should submit to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent written notice of revocation or cause a new message to be transmitted through DTC to the exchange agent wr by the exchange agent prior to the election deadline.
 If a cash election and transmittal form is revoked, it will be treated as if no cash election had been made.
 A cash election and transmittal form received and not changed or revoked by 4:00 p.m., New York, New York time, on the election deadline will be binding and irrevocable.